 This module introduces students to cutting-edge techniques in the areas of data mining and machine learning.
 The module covers topics such as: regularisation techniques, classification techniques, deep learning methods, and natural language processing.
 The lectures expose students to the main concepts.
 The seminars provide opportunities for students to apply their knowledge to real-world datasets.
 The assessment is conducted via a group project (50%) and an individual project (50%).
 Overall, the students will develop a range of skills including IT literacy and problem-solving.

 This module focuses on recent developments in financial technology, their applications, and implications for the finance industry.
 What are the recent technological innovations relevant for finance?
-What is the impact of these developments on society?
 What are the potential benefits, challenges, and unintended consequences of these innovations?
 What can policymakers do to manage these innovations better?
 These are some of the questions that the module sets out to explore.

 By the end of this module, students will have a deep understanding of the impact of financial technology on major areas of finance, e.g. banking and trading.
 The emphasis of this module is on commercial awareness, with classrooms discussions strongly encouraged during both the lectures and seminars.
 The assessment is conducted via a group report (40%), an individual report (50%), and an individual poster presentation (10%) at the end of the course.
 Overall, the students will significantly improve their commercial awareness and develop a range of skills, including their commercial awareness and leadership skills.

 This module develops the student’s understanding of the financial industry by focusing on delegated portfolio management and alternative investments.
 The course is made up of two components.
 The first focuses on delegated portfolio managers, namely the financial institutions that manage assets on behalf of investors.
 In particular, we discuss the role of institutions such as mutual funds, asset managers, hedge funds, and private equity.
 Furthermore, we evaluate the risk profiles, fee structures, and investment strategies of these entities.
-We also analyse how Environmental, Social, and Governance (ESG) concerns affect the decision-making of delegated portfolio managers.
 The second component of the module focuses on alternative investments such as commodities and real estate assets.
 The course will discuss the salient features of these assets, their trading, as well as their historical performances.
-It will also discuss the impact of ESG considerations on these alternative investments.

 By the end of this module, students will have a deep understanding of the delegated portfolio management industry.
 Furthermore, they will expand their knowledge of the asset menu by learning about alternative investments and comparing them to more conventional assets, e.g. stocks and bonds.
 The course will involve both lectures and seminars.
 The assessment is conducted via a mixture of a group coursework (30%) and a final exam (70%) at the end of the course.
 Overall, the students will significantly improve their commercial awareness and communication skills.